-At the front of the van are two dinette seats, one off each wall.
+At the front of the van are two dinette seats, one on each wall.
 These seats are nice and comfy to lounge on.
 The dining table is removable and folds down into the seat frame to form the bed.
-Having to make the bed every day may become a bit painful for long distance touring but it does save a lot of space, which makes it perfect for a lightweight weekender – it’s main use?
+Having to make the bed every day may become a bit painful for long-distance touring but it does save a lot of space, which makes it perfect for a lightweight weekender – it’s main use?

 Under the driver’s side seat is a Camec 120Ah battery, a Truma hot water service, and a 50-litre water tank.